splunk/splunk-add-on-microsoft-azure/README.md

 # Splunk Add-on for Microsoft Azure

+> [!IMPORTANT]
+> The inputs in this add-on have migrated to other Splunk-supported add-ons.
+[More information can be found here.](https://splunk.github.io/splunk-add-on-for-microsoft-cloud-services/Migrationguide/)

 **BREAKING CHANGE**: version 4.0.0 removed the deprecated event hub input.
 Use the [Splunk Add-on for Microsoft Cloud Services](https://splunkbase.splunk.com/app/3110/) to collect event hub data.
 Refer to the [CHANGELOG](CHANGELOG.md) for more detail.

 ## Documentation